orstavik/JoiComponents/book/chapter11_event_comp/Pattern1_EventComposition.md

    EventSequence pattern listens for a sequence of events from one or more different types, and it uses the state from this collection of event in its event composition.
    The chapter uses a `long-press` event as its example.

+Discuss how it is important not to have the trigger event listeners on high frequent events, and to add event trigger functions on a need-to-know basis.

    Question 3: What state information should composed events rely on?
 Furthermore, and as a general rule, composed events should not require any state information